Running Applications in Production

 5. Configuration Information about app assignments

-6. Device Information, including the Display Device, selected Timezone, and connected Edge Devices
+6. Device Information, including the interface, selected timezone, and connected Edge Devices

 Assigning an app to a Station determines where the app will run from, such as a tablet or machine.
 It gives your app a virtual place within your facility.